rexfordessilfie/vercel-api-languages/README.md

 # Getting Started

-## Using @vercel/cli
+## Using Vercel CLI
 ```bash
 npx vercel dev
 ```
 This starts both the Next.js application as well and gives you the ability to serve requests using the serverless functions in the top-level `api` directory.

-> Caveat: when serving the application this way locally, the API routes in `pages/api` seem not to be accessible.
-I have not identified a solution for this.
-To have them be accessible, in development, you have to fallback to the default way of starting Next.js applications in development below.
+> In development, this approach does not seem to enable to the API handlers defined in `pages/api` in development.
+See the Workaround section for a solution.

-> See workaround section for solution to this.
+## Using Next.js

-## Using @next
+The following starts only the Next.js application only.

-Use this to start the Next.js application in the normal way you would.
+> In development this approach, does not give you access to the top-level `api` directory.
+See Workaround section for having access to both `api` directories.
 ```bash
 npm run dev
 ```